SACEMA/reinfectionsBelinda/README.md

 The `%n` flag is optional and is the number of infections that should be applied to the model.
 If it is not provided, it will default to second infections.

 ## Simulation-based validation for reinfections
-Code to run the simulation-based validation presented in *** are provided.
+Code to run the simulation-based validation presented in Chapter are provided in this section.

 ### Software requirements
 R Packages must be installed (versions indicates the versions used for manuscript preperation):